CORNERSTONES OF AN

 The Antitrust Division has a written Leniency Policy and has published a number of papers in order to clarify the Division's application of its Corporate Leniency Program.
 We have also created a model conditional amnesty letter that is publicly available for prospective applicants to review.
 In addition, representatives from the Division regularly speak about the Leniency Program before national and international bar associations, trade groups, other law enforcement agencies, and the media.
 However, in order for a Leniency Program to work, an antitrust authority must do more than just publicize its policies and educate the public.
 It has to be willing to make the ultimate sacrifice for transparency - the abdication of prosecutorial discretion.

 Our Leniency Program is inherently transparent because we have eliminated, to a great extent, the exercise of prosecutorial discretion in its application.
 Obviously, this is a very difficult thing to do, and we have had to swallow hard on a number of amnesty applicants that we would have preferred to prosecute.
 However, recall that we had roughly 15 years of experience with a Leniency Program that was designed to maintain a greater degree of prosecutorial discretion, and it simply did not work.
 Prospective amnesty applicants come forward in direct proportion to the predictability and certainty of whether they will be accepted into the program.
 If a company cannot accurately predict how it will be treated as a result of its corporate confession, our experience suggests that it is far less likely to report its wrongdoing, especially where there is no ongoing government investigation.
 Uncertainty in the qualification process will kill an amnesty program.
+VI.
+Conclusion

 The Division's philosophy has always been that, wherever possible, we will tilt our program in favor of finding ways to make companies eligible for our program rather than looking for ways to keep them out.
 We maximize the opportunities for companies to report conduct, and we are extremely adverse to practices that may create disincentives.
 As a result, the U.S. private antitrust bar has confidence that they can accurately advise clients as to whether they are likely to qualify for amnesty under our program.
 If companies cannot confidently predict how an enforcement authority will apply its leniency program, it may ultimately decide against self reporting and cooperation, and existing cartels may go unreported and unpunished.
 Our experience has been if you abide by this philosophy and your leniency program rests on a foundation of severe sanctions, high detection rates, and transparent enforcement policies, then cartel members will come knocking on your door.